anieldev/demonet/README.md

 ```

 A "*salt*" is a random string.
 By hashing a plain text password with an appended (or prepended) salt, the hashes are randomized and less predictable.
-The same password, once salted and hashed, will not yield the same hash again unless the same salt is used.
-The main goal of salts is to gaurantee unique hashes for users with identical passwords.
+The same password will not yield the same hash again unless the same salt is used.
+The main goal of salts is to gaurantee unique hashes for every user; even users with identical passwords.
 Salts also help mitigate [hash table](https://en.wikipedia.org/wiki/Hash_table) attacks by forcing attackers to re-compute them using the salts for each user.

 <br>